First, here’s what’s “old” and will continue, unchanged, in the way humans regard entertainment. It’s quite simple, some things just NEVER change!

 What is radically different about entertainment in the next century are the many, the varied, and the all-encompassing ways we will have to consume it.
-We will have all those things, plus the unfettered, 100 percent ability to watch, see, play, or interact with whatever we want, wherever we want, whenever we want.
+We will have all those things, plus the unfettered, 100 percent ability to watch, see, play, or interact with whatever we want, wherever we want, whenever we want without causing any panic attack that requires CBT treatment.

 We will be able to reach people all over the world -1.3 billion in China, 250 million in Indonesia, over 1 billion in India.
 Our phones, watches, cars, and appliances will entertain us.
 I made a movie called Strange Days, about a device that allows you to share the feeling of another’s actual experience without being there yourself.
 It seemed a lot more like science fiction when it was made all of six years ago than it does today.

 So what we want will not change.
 The future does not offer a new production opportunity.
 Entertainment will not redefine itself in any great way.
 How, when, and where we get it will change dramatically.
-This creates a distribution opportunity.
+This creates a distribution opportunity and great motivation that will have its effects on behavior as well.

 The entertainment pie will grow dramatically.
 More people will consume more entertainment than ever before in history.
 The slices of that pie will increase in number, meaning each slice will occupy a smaller percentage of the whole.